What is the delivery time and cost?

 EXCHANGES & RETURNS

-We do not offer any refunds.
-However you may return or exchange any unused product for another product or a voucher check (valid for purchase during 2 years after approved return) within 14 days after delivery.
-The product must be returned unused together with its original boxes, tags and folders, for the return or exchange to be accepted.
-If we do not accept the return/exchange, we will notify you and then send back the product to you.
+You may return any unused product within 14 days after delivery.
+The product must be returned unused together with its original boxes, tags and folders, for the return to be accepted.
+We will then offer you a full refund minus the return freight cost, calculated upon request.
+If we do not accept the return, we will notify you and then send back the product to you.

 How long does it take before I receive my exchanged products?

-It may take up to 30 days after your exchanged has been approved before you receive the exchanged products.
+It may take up to 30 days after your return has been approved before you receive the exchanged products.
 We will notify as soon as we have an estimated time of delivery.

 What type of metals do the Treasures of BAIAE consist of?